dovecot/documentation/source/configuration_manual/dovecot_ssl_configuration.rst

 SSL security settings
 *********************

-From version 2.3 forward, you can specify path to DH parameters file using:
+You can specify path to DH parameters file using:

 .. code::

-  ssl_dh = </path/to/dh.pem
+  ssl_dh_file = /path/to/dh.pem

 This is fully optional, and most modern clients do not need this.